teancom/codex/aws.md

 ### Migrating Credentials

-You should now have two `safe` targets, one for the dev-Vault (named 'proto') and another for the real Vault (named 'ops'):
+You should now have two `safe` targets, one for first Vault (named 'init') and another for the real Vault (named 'proto'):

 ```
 $ safe targets